wowawiwa/redux-basic/README.md

-This TODO application is the result of following two tutorials: [Redux basic tutorial](https://redux-docs.netlify.com/basics/basic-tutorial) and then [Redux with React Router](https://redux.js.org/advanced/usage-with-react-router).
+This TODO application is the result of following the 2 tutorials from `redux.js.org`:
+- The [basic](https://redux.js.org/basics/basic-tutorial).
+A [close variant](https://react-redux.js.org/introduction/basic-tutorial) to this tutorial is on `react-redux.js.org`.
+- The [advanced](https://redux.js.org/advanced/usage-with-react-router) _Redux with React Router_ –.
+It does not cover the end with Reddit API.